Breakout

 Kate Messner

-Kate Messner is passionately curious and writes books for kids who wonder, too.
-A former teacher, Kate Messner has written numerous picture books, chapter books, and novels for young readers.
-She lives on Lake Champlain with her family.
+Kate Messner is passionately curious and writes books for kids who like to wonder.
+A former teacher, she has written more than thirty picture books, chapter books, and novels for young readers.
+Kate Messner lives on Lake Champlain with her family.

 Heather Ross is an illustrator and fabric designer.
-She lives in New York City and the Catskill Mountains with her husband, daughter, and dog.
+She lives in New York City and the Catskill Mountains.

 Classification